Comedian Chris Rock and feminist writer bell hooks have something in common.

 Both have the ability to answer grave misrepresentations of the Black experience with piercing retorts.
 Both came to mind after reading a recent article (“We’ve Officially Reached Peak Fried Chicken Sandwich Mania”) in Bon Appetit’s first-ever Culture Issue, in which the popular food magazine extended a barrage of accolades for the concept of the fried chicken sandwich, extolling honors from the “sandwich of the year” to the “sandwich of the millennium.”

 Respectfully, the article includes a recent historic timeline of the fried chicken sandwich, various reviews and references to several chain restaurant offerings, but not one mention of Black chefs, restaurants or family traditions.
-Instead, fast food chicken franchise, Chick-fil-A’s late founder, S. Truett Cathy, is credited for providing the very first fried chicken sandwich in the 1960s, completely disregarding and disrespecting the same fried chicken sandwich our parents and grandparents grew up enjoying many decades before and subsequently passed down in soulful appreciation.
+Instead, fast-food chicken franchise Chick-fil-A’s founder, the late S. Truett Cathy, is credited for providing the first fried chicken sandwich in the 1960s, completely disregarding and disrespecting the same fried chicken sandwich our parents and grandparents grew up enjoying many decades before and subsequently passed down in soulful appreciation.

 As a lifelong fan of fried chicken and fried chicken sandwiches, my inner cultural critic sent me to the Black newspaper archives to prove this article wrong.
 There, I found several rebuttals to any Chick-Fil-A invention, including a small ad in Topeka’s Kansas Whip newspaper for a fried chicken sandwich special featured at the Booker T Café all the way back in 1936.

-While Nashville hot chicken might be labeled as a culinary obsession today, this newly minted “hometown signature dish” teased Black taste buds some 80 years ago when Thornton Price III opened the original BBQ Chicken Shack in Nashville and found local success featuring his spicy fried chicken seasoned with cayenne pepper.
-Unfortunately, it wasn’t until just three years ago that the James Beard Foundation acknowledged the restaurant, now run by Prince’s great niece, Andre Prince Jeffries, as an “American classic.”
+Although Nashville hot chicken may be labeled a culinary obsession today, this newly minted “hometown signature dish” teased Black taste buds some 80 years ago when Thornton Price III opened the original BBQ Chicken Shack in Nashville and found local success featuring his spicy fried chicken seasoned with cayenne pepper.
+Unfortunately, it wasn’t until just three years ago that the James Beard Foundation acknowledged the restaurant, now run by Prince’s great-niece, Andre Prince Jeffries, as an “American classic.”

 Even Black celebrities tried but failed to compete with the established White chicken chains.
-During the late 1960s, Civil Rights leader, Benjamin Hooks, an attorney, minister and the first Black criminal judge in Tennessee, left the bench to become president of Mahalia Jackson’s Chicken Systems, a new chain of fried chicken franchises designed to go up against Kentucky Fried Chicken.
+In the late 1960s, civil rights leader Benjamin Hooks, an attorney, minister and the first Black criminal judge in Tennessee, left the bench to become president of Mahalia Jackson’s Chicken Systems, a new chain of fried chicken franchises designed to go up against Kentucky Fried Chicken.
 Based in Nashville and financed by local entrepreneur John Jay Hooker, Mahalia Jackson’s Glori-Fried Chicken franchises boasted “tongue-licking good” yard birds.
 The business went under in 1972 with many franchises citing the inability to compete with KFC as the cause of their lackluster sales.